CleverCloud/cliparse-node/README.md

-# CLI parse for node
+# Declarative CLI parsing for node apps

 This is a library designed to express command-line options.
 It supports commands and subcommands (at an arbitrary depth), automatically generates help